 Phenindione is an anticoagulant.
-It will be prescribed if you have an unwanted clot in your blood, or if you are at risk of having an unwanted clot.
+It will be prescribed if you have a harmful clot in your blood, or if you are at risk of having a harmful blood clot.

-You will be given a yellow booklet about your anticoagulant treatment; read this carefully.
+You may be given a yellow booklet about your anticoagulant treatment; read this carefully.

 You will need to have regular blood tests to measure how quickly your blood clots.

 What you eat and drink can affect your treatment.
 Do not change your diet without discussing it with your doctor first.

 |Type of medicine||An anticoagulant|

 |Used for||Prevention and treatment of harmful blood clots|